numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 The Single-objective ``bbob`` Functions Used
 --------------------------------------------
 The ``bbob-biobj`` test suite is designed to be able to assess  performance of algorithms with respect to well-identified difficulties in optimization typically  occurring in real-world problems.
 A multi-objective problem being a combination of single-objective problems, one can obtain multi-objective problems with representative difficulties by simply combining single objective functions with representative difficulties observed in real-world problems.
-For this purpose we naturally use the single-objective ``bbob`` suite.
+For this purpose we naturally use the single-objective ``bbob`` suite [HAN2009fun]_.

 Combining all 24 ``bbob`` functions in pairs thereby results in :math:`24^2=576` bi-objective functions overall.
 We however assume that